nonsoandre/nonsoandre.github.io/_posts/2020-04-05-CSS-Specificity.md

 </div>
 ```

-In example 1, specificity value can be written as
+In example 1, specificity value can be written as;
 - code A: specificity (0 0 0 1)
 - code B: specificity (0 0 1 0)
 - code C: specificity (0 1 0 0)